Bhanu221999/littlelemon-app/README.md

-# Expo Mobile App Project 📱
+# Expo App Project 📱

 ## Overview
 This is a cross-platform mobile application built with [Expo](https://expo.dev), a powerful framework for creating universal React Native apps.
 The project was bootstrapped using [`create-expo-app`](https://www.npmjs.com/package/create-expo-app) to ensure best practices and optimal setup.